nicholasren/nicholasren.github.io/_posts/2013-09-04-thoughts-on-design-a-restful-api-on-ror-stack.md

 title: "Thoughts on design a RESTful API on RoR stack"
 comments: true
 ---
+Thoughts on design a RESTful API on RoR stack

 Recently I'm working a RoR stack RESTful API project, I was involved in proposing tech stack, architecture, deployment pipeline.
 There was many thoughts in this progress, so I wrote down our thoughts here, in case it may help you when you met a similar question.

 ### Tech Stack